Jareddvw/webgl-fluid/README.md

 - When visualizing dye: either right-click or double-click then drag to add dye.
 - press S to take a screenshot.

+When you visualize particles, try changing each of the toggles and sliders.
+There are a lot of configurations that all look pretty cool, and different from one another.
+Some good ones: dense particles with no trails, sparse particles with long trails, dense particles no trails and no regeneration...

 ### Running the app
 Install [pnpm](https://pnpm.io/installation) with corepack or npm, then run
 ```